Skip to main content

 • Collectors who want pricing context without leaving the camera workflow

-When Manual price guides still makes sense
+When Manual price guides still fits

 • Edge cases where every print detail needs human review